Three arrested in Hucknall in connection with off-licence robbery and drugs offences

 Detective Sergeant Andrea Brown said: “This was a nasty and distressing incident.

-"A man has entered the store and has used force to get behind the counter and steal cash from the till.
+“A man entered the store and used force to get behind the counter and steal cash from the till.

 Advertisement